Stack's mission is to help autistic adults find meaningful employment with inclusive employers.

 Stack: verb - 'arrange (a number of things) in a pile, typically a neat one.'

-The name Stack was developed when Emily, Stacks Founder, said she wanted to help autistic adults build and develop careers and make them sustainable.
+The name 'Stack' was developed when Emily, Stack's Founder, said she wanted to help autistic adults build and develop sustainable careers.

-She believes the word Stack represents a career well, as theres several components to creating a successful career and it takes time to get it right.
+She believes the word Stack represents a career well, as there are several components to creating a successful career and it takes time to get it right.
 However, by working on each part, it will all come together and be a success.